Tehnix/spacemacs-dark-syntax-atom/README.md

 # Spacemacs Dark Syntax theme for Atom

-The Spacemacs Dark theme.
+The Spacemadcs Dark theme.
 This is a fork of [bcoop713/spacemacs-dark-syntax-atom](https://github.com/bcoop713/spacemacs-dark-syntax-atom), updated to fix the changes in the DOM and cleaned up.

 Additionally work has been done to make it better for Haskell.